-A short story inspired from a real life incident…
+A short story inspired by a real-life incident…

 It was just another day in Bangalore, she got up mechanically, moved around to get ready, headed for her car and started driving on the same road.
 The city traffic was getting worse by the day and that adds the few minutes to the daily drive every day.
-She hates the stretch where the traffic keeps moving in inches, it does not stop and it does not move.
+She hates the stretch where the traffic keeps moving in inches.
+It does not stop and it does not move.
 Her knees start hurting due to constant playing around with the Accelerator, Break and the Clutch.
-Then comes the crossing which is a nightmare for anyone traveling on this road, the life almost comes to a standstill and you wait in eternity to move.
+Then comes the crossing which is a nightmare for anyone traveling on this road.
+The life almost comes to a standstill and you wait an eternity to move.
 All this while the mind is occupied by the day ahead, the meetings, the conference calls, the reviews and a bit of gossip here and there.

 She usually had a few colleagues with her in the car.
 And everyone knew that she exchanges a smile with the man who manages the traffic.
 One day she was driving alone and she could see him from the distance, leaning on the road.
 As she approached him she saw him standing with a flower in his hand and a smile on his face, she rolled down the window, took the flower and moved on, again had no time to exchange the expressions.
 The exchange of smiles became a routine for both of them.

 Today, after almost a year, she has returned to the city.
 As she drove past the same traffic signal, the man was not around.
 Her eyes tried to find him around the traffic crossing and wherever they could reach on both sides of the road.
 While doing so, when she looked around, she could not believe that someone can actually give her a flower in the middle of this maddening traffic.
 A smile flashed across her face, and she moved on… and she has a lovely little ‘A Short Story’ of her own to look back at…